50 Most Romantic Places in the United States

 Oregon — Thor’s Well

-Proclaim your love at one of the most epic landscapes on the west coast.
-Thor’s Well appears to be an impressive and powerful sinkhole in the ocean—it’s sometimes referred to as “the drainpipe of the Pacific.”
+Proclaim your love at one of the most epic landscapes on the West Coast.
+Thor’s Well appears to be an impressive and powerful sinkhole in the ocean — it’s sometimes referred to as “the drainpipe of the Pacific.”
 In actuality, the landmark is just an optical illusion.
 It’s really just a hole in a rock that creates the appearance of a bottomless pit.
-We’re sure there’s a beautiful way to tie the phrase “bottomless pit” into a marriage proposal.

 Pennsylvania — Fallingwater